bvr/bvr.github.io/_posts/2023-06-01-cli-guidelines.md

    - lead with examples, easy to copy/paste and start with
    - for advanced help, show web page (easy to search and copy from)

+ - output
+   - human-readable output is paramount, but make it machine-readable where it does not impact usability
+   - expect the output of every program to become input to another program

 [1]: https://clig.dev/